 By pairing pastels with even lighter colors, like white, cream, or slate gray, you can make the color in your garment really pop out to the viewer, even if it isn’t super intense on its own.
 When paired with the right complementary clothing, a pale pink piece can become the focal point around which the rest of the outfit is styled.
 The pink in this pair of pants is emphasized when worn with a white blouse and tan sandals, for instance.

 Some shades of pink can be treated as neutral, too.
 Where you might normally wear a neutral white, khaki, beige, or another nude color, opt for a pastel pink instead!
-Take this blush pink kimono as an example.
+Take this blush pink and ivory floral kimono as an example.
 It has the slightest hint of pink, but it could go with virtually anything since it’s so pale.

 The idea is to focus on the other aspects of your outfit instead of styling the ensemble around the pastel pink piece since its function, in this case, is to complement whatever else you’re wearing, not the other way around.